-Harnessing the purchasing power of a global organisation can be a challenge, especially when centralised procurement is not the right fit.
+Harnessing the purchasing power of a global organization can be a challenge, especially when centralized procurement is not the right fit.
 That was the conundrum facing a global environmental nonprofit headquartered in the United States.

 A Champion for Change

 As is often the case, the impetus for transformation came from within.
-A procurement sourcing specialist in the organisation’s IT group implemented an efficient, employee-empowering procurement system for the IT organisation, which the nonprofit was considering as a possible model to emulate.
+A procurement sourcing specialist in the organization’s IT group implemented an efficient, employee-empowering procurement system for the IT organization, which the nonprofit was considering as a possible model to emulate.
 When idea met opportunity, the company issued an RFP for a procurement transformation plan, and Protiviti was selected to help design the way forward.